Jumbotron Shit Poppin

 "Jumbotron Shit Poppin" is a song by Canadian rapper Drake from his collaborative studio album Her Loss (2022) with Atlanta-based rapper 21 Savage.

 Critical reception

-The song received generally negative reviews.
+The song received generally mixed reviews.
 Robin Murray of Clash had a favorable response, stating the song's melodic flow "is just straight fun".
 In a review of Her Loss, Vernon Ayiku of Exclaim! regarded it as one of the "unnecessary and actively damaging" tracks "that could have been left on the cutting room floor."
 Paul A. Thompson of Pitchfork wrote, "Still, tucked between the sameness are pockets of strangeness—like the drawn-out instrumental ending to 'Jumbotron Shit Poppin,' at once triumphant and melancholy."
 Josh Svetz of Paste commented it "sounds confused and muddled, with Drake speeding up his vocals and losing the smoothness he's much more well-equipped for.
 It sounds like Drake trying to make Whole Lotta Red, which no one needs or asked for."